 This is the first opportunity I have had to write since my letter on December the fifteenth.
 I just received your airgraph dated December fourth – rather good time I thought.
 It was rather a surprise to get any mail at all this time in as there has been a bit of a change since last I wrote and I didn’t think the mail would catch up with us so quickly.
 Perhaps the G.P.O. in all its wisdom anticipated our move and acted accordingly.
 It is a long time since I have returned from patrol without hearing from you in one form or another, and I’m afraid I’d be a bit disappointed if there wasn’t something with your handwriting on it waiting for me.

 Hugh is referring to the move in which Turbulent was lent to Malta.
 It was Scott Ritchie who obtained Hugh’s service record.
 After being attached to Turbulent from August right through until January 17, Hugh was now temporarily, for the week of January 18-25, under the auspices of HMS Talbot.
-This was the Royal Navy’s Submarine base at Fort Manoel in Malta which was used by the 10th Flotilla.
-It was on Manoel Island in Marsamxett Harbour which is separated from Grand Harbour by Valletta’s large promontory, Floriana.
-The island is broadly triangular in shape and, as well as the harbour, is surrounded by the Creek of Lazzaretto and Sliema.
+The Royal Navy’s Submarine base was at Fort Manoel, named after the island in Marsamxett Harbour, Malta, which was used by the 10th Flotilla.
+Manoel Island is separated from Grand Harbour by Valletta’s large promontory, Floriana.
+The island is broadly triangular in shape and is also bounded by the Creek of Lazzaretto and Sliema.
 These had provided some shelter for naval vessels but had been attacked by enemy bombs.
-Talbot may have been there in name only.

 So you are training to be a Fire Guard Instructor?

 Since the Spring of 1939, Jim had been carrying out duties for Air-Raid Precautions and took her examination in December 1942.
 She passed and received a certificate three days later.
 She probably told Hugh about this.